FireKeyz/yeetcode/README.md

 #### Add Two Numbers

 * Applied usual addition technique SOP when done manual
-* Special care needs to be given to carryovers as corner-scenario.
+* Special care needs to be given to carryovers as corner-scenario
-* Try to optimize NULL checks and don't have too many IF checks.
+* Try to optimize NULL checks and don't have too many IF checks